 Does SSI have experience working with people from an Aboriginal or Torres Straits Islander background?

 Yes.
 SSI has worked with Aboriginal and Torres Strait Islander people through initiatives including Ability Links and the development of the organisation’s Reconciliation Action Plan.
 SSI recognises the importance of engaging with Aboriginal and Torres Strait Islander people through a respectful and collaborative approach.
 The organisation will continue to seek first-hand guidance to build on our knowledge of First Nations communities to create sustainable, respectful and equitable service delivery.

-If you are interested in applying for a position, please visit SSI's Live Hire page for current vacancies.
+If you are interested in applying for a position, please check current vacancies.